ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetVehicleTypesForMake.md

 Ƭ **GetVehicleTypesForMakeResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetVehicleTypesForMake endpoint
+Objects found in the `Results` array of `GetVehicleTypesForMake` endpoint response.

-**`Alias`**

-GetVehicleTypesForMakeResults

 #### Type declaration